+2.7 Capital Commences At

+At 31 December

+31 December (restated)

+2023 2022

+\$m \$m

-At 31 December 2023 \$m 31 December (restated) 2022 \$m Oil and gas expenditure: Intangible exploration/appraisal assets 7.9 28.4 Contracted for 7.9 28.4
+Oil and gas expenditure:

+Intangible exploration/appraisal assets 7.9 28.4

+Contracted for 7.9 28.4

+Contracted for 7.5 20.4

 Capital commitments represent Capricorn's share of obligations in relation to its interests in joint operations.
 These commitments include Capricorn's share of the capital commitments of the joint operations themselves.